KaniuBillows/seasearch-docs/manual/api/vector_search.md

   "query_field": "vec",
   "k": 7,
   "return_fields": ["name"],
-  "vector": [10.2, 10.40, 9.5, 22.2, ...],
+  "vector": [10.2, 10.40, 9.5, 22.2, ...]
-  "_source": false
 }
 ```
 The API response format is the same as that for full-text search.

-#### Parameter Description
+You can specify the following parameters for vector search:

-- ${indexName}: The name of the index.
+- `${indexName}`: The name of the index.
-- query_field: The field in the index to search.
+- `query_field`: The field in the index to search.
 This field must be of type vector.
-- k: The number of most similar vectors to return.
+- `k`: The number of most similar vectors to return.
-- return_fields: The names of the fields to return separately.
+- `return_fields`: The names of the fields to return separately.
-- vector: The vector used for querying.
+- `vector`: The vector used for querying.
-- nprobe: Applicable only to the `ivf_pq` index type; it specifies the number of clusters to search.
+- `nprobe`: Applicable only to the `ivf_pq` index type; it specifies the number of clusters to search.
 The higher the number, the more accurate the results.
-- _source: Controls whether to return the `_source` field.
-It supports a boolean value or an array specifying which fields to return.

 ### Recall Query
-For vectors of the `ivf_pq` type, you can perform a recall check on the data.
+For vector indexes of the `ivf_pq` type, you can evaluate the recall for search on the data.
 You can optimize and adjust your `ivf_pq` index parameters based on the results of this API.
 It returns a floating point number between 0 and 1, representing the recall rate.
 The closer it is to 1, the more accurate the search results are.

 ```